-The HIV Research Trust is a charitable foundation that provides financial support to physicians, nurses, scientists and other health care professionals in resource-poor settings working in the field of HIV infection.
+The HIV Research Trust is a charitable foundation that provides financial support to physicians, nurses, scientists and other health care professionals in resource-poor settings from low-income and lower-middle-income countries working in the field of HIV infection.
 The Trust supports early/mid career researchers (from doctoral students to group leader level).

 The support is in the form of Scholarships which